- USPS Priority Mail Flat Rate boxes, both large and medium-sized, are a common solution among eCommerce retailers

 This article will help you figure out when you should avoid flat rate shipping, and how you can save big using your own boxes by accessing USPS Priority Mail Cubic via Easyship.
 Stumped?
 We’ve got your back.
 Easyship makes it so you don’t have to do the math with our free, easy-to-use shipping rate calculator.

 USPS Flat Rate Boxes Sizes & Weight Limitations

-USPS Medium Flat Rate Boxes and Large Flat Rate Boxes operate on a kind of one-size-fits most model.
+USPS Medium Flat Rate Boxes and Large Flat Rate Boxes operate on a kind of one-size-fits-most model.
 As the name suggests, this works for most, but not all.
 It’s not a perfect system, especially for packages of certain weights and shapes, but we’ll get into that soon.

 Flat rate boxes are standard-size boxes that come in an array of sizes from extra small envelopes to the large boxes we’re discussing here.
-The packaging itself is provided for free and be can picked up at the post office or ordered from USPS online.
+The packaging itself is provided for free and be can be picked up at the post office or ordered from USPS online.

 The Medium Flat Rate Box sizes: